 Here’s one more thing to consider when preparing your copy.
 (I can tell you it’s helped my web copy immensely.)
 I recommend avoiding the third-person point of view (he, she, it) whenever possible.
 Notice how, in the above examples, addressing the reader in second person enhances the empathy in the implied narratives.

-First-person plural can also be a powerful approach in copy for nonprofit work or other benevolent organizations.
-For example, the Audubon Society has a nifty way of transitioning from first person plural (the writer as many) to second person.
+The first-person plural can also be a powerful approach in copy for nonprofit work or other benevolent organizations.
+For example, the Audubon Society has a nifty way of transitioning from first-person plural (the writer as many) to the second person.
 They say things like (emphasis mine), “We must act now to protect the species and places at risk.
 With your help, we can fight back.
 We can protect birds and the places they call home — as long as we have people like you who will help.”

 Whether or not you have a copywriter on staff, thinking of your product’s story as customer-centric will really help your marketing copy shine.
 Mechanical edits and narrative theory aside, look for points of empathy by continuously asking, “So what?”
 Now, get back to your CMS, turn your customer into the protagonist, and turn those features into benefits.